AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 - Each MPI rank offloads its work to a single GPU. ``(MPI ranks == Number of GPUs)``

-- Calculations that can be offloaded efficiently to GPUs use CUDA threads to parallelize over a valid box at a time.
-This is done by using a lot of CUDA threads that only work on a few cells each.
+- Calculations that can be offloaded efficiently to GPUs use GPU threads to parallelize over a valid box at a time.
+This is done by launching over a large number GPU threads that only work on a few cells each.
 This work distribution is illustrated in :numref:`fig:gpu:threads`.

 .. |a| image:: ./GPU/gpu_2.png